< Back to Projects

 Sample responses and themes.
 Source: MITRE

-Sample mobile survey results related to the MITRE@Work app.
+Sample mobile survey results related to the MITRE@Work app including a chart of feature importance with related quotes.

-Sample MITRE@Work results.
+Sample MITRE@Work findings.
 Our timecard (TRS) is the most frequently used feature and the control value here.
-The lower rated features were ones we had hoped to retire due to reduced usage within the app.
+The lower rated features were ones we hoped to retire due to reduced usage within the app.
 Source: MITRE

 Approved for Public Release; Distribution Unlimited.
 Public Release Case Number 25-1496